omeatai/Python-Tutorial/README.md

 # Orange
 ```

-Unpack a Collection-<br>
+Unpack a Collection-
-If you have a collection of values in a list, tuple etc.<br>
+If you have a collection of values in a list, tuple etc.
 Python allows you to extract the values into variables.
-This is called unpacking.<br>
+This is called unpacking.

 ```py
 fruits = ["apple", "banana", "cherry"]